phpzio/translatepress/readme.txt

 Translate your website directly from the front-end, in a friendly user interface.
 Live preview of your translated pages, as you edit your translations.
 Set up Automatic Translation using your own Google API key.
+Note: this plugin uses the Google Translation API to translate the strings on your site.
+This feature can be enabled or disabled according to your preferences.
 Place language switchers anywhere using shortcode **[language-switcher]**, WP menu item or as a floating dropdown.

 Users with administrator rights have access to the following features: